nuuuwan/news_lk3_data/README.md

 *2025-09-08 17:25:00* · [`adaderanalk`](https://www.adaderana.lk/news/112290/appeals-for-re-scrutiny-of-2025-scholarship-exam-results-accepted-from-tomorrow) · `en`

-The process for submitting appeals for the re-scrutiny of the 2025 Grade 5 Scholarship Examination results will begin tomorrow (09).
+The process for submitting appeals for the re-scrutiny of the 2024 Grade 5 Scholarship Examination results will begin tomorrow (09).

-According to a communique issued by the Commissioner General of Examinations, Indika Kumari Liyanage, applications can be submitted online for the re-scrutiny of answer scripts from tomorrow to September 22, 2025.

-In order to submit applications, the principal of the candidate’s school must log in to the SCHOOL LOGIN section of the official website of the Department by using the username and password provided to the school.

-The Commissioner General emphasizes that only school principals can submit appeals on behalf of candidates.

 ◼️